 Remodeling to make more space is expensive.
 It’s far more affordable to use dead space to increase your storage area.
 That’s exactly what Julie at The Hyper House did when she began organizing her baking nook.
 Adhesive hooks inside cupboards make it easier to find her stand mixer attachments and freed up space for her neatly stacked baking pans.

 Jennifer at The Chronicles of Home also saw a way to put dead space to work by hanging floating shelves on the side of her refrigerator to hold frequently-used items.
 Even if your fridge doesn’t have a cabinet surrounding it, you can screw shelves onto 90-degree magnetic mount catches to hold up to 40 lbs. per shelf.

 5. Repurpose Other Items.

-Lazy Susans were originally designed to make it easier to pass food around the table.
+Lazy Susans were initially designed to make it easier to pass food around the table.
 (Which makes me think Susan’s parents must have thought this up after one too many dinner table arguments.)
 Emily at Decorchick put them to a different use by installing several in the corners of her pantry.
-Now she can easily find what she needs and her pantry looks marvelous!
+Now she can easily find what she needs, and her pantry looks marvelous!